-For somebody who consumes social media it goes back to, how do they know this?
+GILBERT BAILON: For somebody who consumes social media it goes back to, how do they know this?
 Is this real information?
 If somebody puts up a picture, is it within context?
 Is it accurate?
 Is it staged?
 Because we do see things staged all the time, particularly on Facebook.
 You get things photoshopped.
-Some of it’s more humorous but probably not so much with Ferguson.
+Some of its more humorous-- probably not so much with Ferguson.

-I constantly have readers call up and think that something’s real that was in The Onion or things like that that can confuse people.
+I constantly have readers call up and think that somethings real that was on The Onion or things like that that can confuse people.

-A lot of people who were on the scene and using social media, they had an agenda.
+KENYA VAUGHN: A lot of people who were on the scene and using social media, they had an agenda.
 There were so many different things going on and a person decided to focus on that particular scene or that particular theme or that narrative.
-You can’t expect it to be one hundred percent plain to say this is how it is.
+You cant expect it to be one hundred percent plain as day this is how it is.

-There was the McDonald’s on West Florissant, which was kind of a gathering spot for some people.
+KORAN ADDO: There was the McDonalds on West Florissant, which was kind of a gathering spot for some people.
 Maybe a little bit of a home base.
 I remember, I was down the street and people were saying that the police were being particularly heavy-handed with people there.

 We had so many questions and so very often there would be cases of, especially via leaks, any law enforcement official would tell any news outlet X, Y and Z. That Darren Wilson had an orbital bone fracture in his eye, that he had been beaten within moments of his life by Michael Brown, his face was battered and bruised.
 That went all over the place on the Internet.
 It got picked up by a lot of people.
 It got confirmed by friends of Darren Wilson or an anonymous person close to the police department.
 We now have the benefit of hindsight and we also have the benefit of seeing the photos of Darren Wilson after the altercation.

-The challenge has to do with the speed with which we need to verify materials to remain competitive online and even close to print deadlines.
-As always there is always issues with things that happened close to the deadline where there isn’t a lot of time to verify.
+PAT GAUEN: The challenge has to do with the speed with which we need to verify material to remain competitive online and even close to print deadlines.
+As always there is always issues with things that happened close to the deadline where there want a lot of time to verify.

-In the Internet age, there’s so much information at our fingertips that even reporters like me who spent a good part of their career pre-Internet kind of wondered how we did anything without it.
+In the Internet age, theres so much information at our fingertips that even reporters like me who spent a good part of their career pre-Internet kind of wondered how we did anything without it.
 We sort of lost the sense of what it was like.
-Part of the problem with the Internet for verification is that it can prove almost anything with an answer.
-Not only do I have to use it, but I have to use it in an intelligent way that it helps me find relevant, trustworthy information there.
+Part of the problem with the Internet for verification is that I can prove almost anything with an Internet search.
+So I've not only got to use it, but I have to use it in an intelligent way that it helps me find relevant, trustworthy information there.

 Verification has to do with talking to people we know and trust and are in a position to know.
-Screening them if this is something that you would know or did see or that you’re aware of and how do we trust you.
-Ferguson became a challenge because there were any number of people willing to put their name on things that simply weren’t true.
-Either they could not have seen or were not present to see but that didn’t stop them from putting their names on it.
+Screening them-- is this something that you would know or did see or that youre aware of and how do we trust you?
+Ferguson became a challenge because there were any number of people willing to put their names on things that simply werent true.
+Either they could not have seen or were not present to see but that didnt stop them from putting their names on it.

-So Ferguson in particular sort of shook our faith a bit in trusting people on the streets to put their names to the truth and some of those cases were not asking for their driving licenses.
-We’re taking people on their word that they’re even who they say they are and certainly take them at their word that they were where they said they were or saw what they said they saw.
+So Ferguson in particular sort of shook our faith a bit in trusting people on the street to put their names to the truth and some of those cases were not asking for their driving licenses.
+Were taking people at their word that theyre even who they say they are and certainly take them at their word that they were where they said they were or saw what they said they saw.